peteroupc/peteroupc.github.io/randomgendoc.md

      |      Generates 'n' random numbers that follow a continuous
      |      distribution in an interval [mn, mx].
 The distribution's
      |      PDF (probability density function) must be bounded
-     |      and be continuous almost everywhere
+     |      (have a finite value) and be continuous almost everywhere
      |      in the interval.
 Implements section 4 of Devroye and Gravel,
      |      "The expected bit complexity of the von Neumann rejection
      |      algorithm", arXiv:1511.02273v2  [cs.IT], 2016/2018.